Emmanuel-K0ech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-6-abs.c: making a number absolute 7-print_last_digit.c: prints the last digit of a number 8-24_hours.c: print all the minutes of the day in 24hr format
+6-abs.c: making a number absolute 7-print_last_digit.c: prints the last digit of a number 8-24_hours.c: print all the minutes of the day in 24hr format 9-times_table.c: prints the times table from 0 to 9